 Keep your nails trimmed short to prevent them from catching on your socks and pulling them.
 File down each nail to keep it smooth.
 Be careful not to cut your nails too short, though.
 You do not want to cut your skin in the process, which can possibly lead to an infection.

 Cold narrows blood vessels, which helps bring down inflammation and swelling.
 It also has a numbing effect on tender areas.

 When your feet are sore, hold an ice pack to them for 10 minutes at a time, several times a day.
 Wrap the ice in a towel first to avoid damaging your skin.

 One trick if you have plantar fasciitis is to roll the bottom of your foot across a chilled or frozen water bottle.
 You’ll get a soothing massage along with the cold.

 Corticosteroid injections bring down swelling in inflamed joints.
-Your doctor can give you a shot in each of the affected joints in your feet during flares.
+Your doctor can give you an injection in each of the affected joints in your feet during flares.

-Try these home care tips to ease PsA foot pain.
-If they don’t work, ask your podiatrist or rheumatologist about other treatment options.
-If all else fails, you may need to consider foot surgery to fix damaged joints.
+Try these home-care tips to help ease PsA foot pain.
+If they do not work, ask your podiatrist or rheumatologist about other treatment options.
+If all else fails, you may want to consider foot surgery to fix damaged joints.

 Talk with your doctor to learn more about treatment options that are right for you.